WithSecureLabs/TheExtendables/README.md

 ## LnkBackdoor

 This will add a `--load-extension=` argument with the path to an unpackaged extension to a given shortcut file through COM.
-If there are no Group Policy Objects or registry keys in-place blocking loading extensions and the target browser is chromium-based, the next time the shortcut is lauched, the extension will be loaded.
+If there are no Group Policy Objects or registry keys in-place blocking loading extensions and the target browser is chromium-based, the next time the shortcut is launched, the extension will be loaded.

 Useful shortcut paths that users likely use include: